rebelsky/csc321/home/index.md

   I will evaluate you on the quality of your contributions.
 * __Journal__: 30%.
 Following the lead of Dr. Davis and Prof. Weinman, I ask you to do a journal assignment after each reading, video, and/or tutorial.
-Journals are generally due at 8:00 p.m. on Monday to give me time to reflect on them before class.
+Journals are generally due at 8:00 p.m. on the night before class to give me time to reflect on them before class.
 * __Homework__: 30%.
 These are timeboxed.
 If you spend the required time and document your efforts, you will get a minimum of 90% on a homework assignment.
 Homework should be due about 5pm on Mondays.
-* __Quizzes__: 20%.
-These will be online.
-I will drop the lowest quiz grade.
-* __Ethics Essay__: 10%.
-Sortly after fall break, I will ask you to
-  write an essay about ethics.
+* __Ethics Essay__: 30%.
+Toward the end of the semester, I will ask you to write an essay about ethics.

 Workload
 --------

 *I know that there have been concerns about the workload in this class.
 I will do my best to keep the load reasonable.
-Let me know when it's more than seven hours per week.
+Let me know when it's more than twelve hours per week outside of class.
 (If you don't want to tell me, tell the SEPC and they'll tell me.)*

-Here's what I expect you'll be spending your seven hours per week on.
+Here's what I expect you'll be spending your time on each week

-* Class time (2 hours)
+* Class time (3 hours)
-* Readings/videos (1-2 hours)
+* Readings/videos (4 hours)
-* Journaling and quizzes (1 hour)
+* Journaling (2 hours)
-* Programming and writing assignments (2-3 hours)
+* Programming and writing assignments (4 hours)

 The first week may be a bit busier as you get set up.